 ‘Bit of the Good Stuff’ by Sharon Collins

-‘Bit of the Good Stuff’ is one of those cookbooks that is just a great all-rounder.
+These cookies are from the ‘Bit of the Good Stuff’ cookbook, which is one of those cookbooks that is just a great all-rounder.
 Whether you want something healthy or indulgent, it’s just got the best of both.
 It’s the kind of book you would reach for to choose what to make for dinner or to plan your meals with.